NateEag/next-vcs/readme.md

 Couldn't find them in a quick search, though.

+## Commit Identifiers

+Git's hashes-for-commit-IDs are at its core, and they're a good idea.

+Centralized systems, though, don't have to use hashes.
+At least not for commits merged into the main line of development on the main server.
+I believe Mercurial actually has support for 'optional' monotonic commit IDs on the main central branch.

+Arguably it's a bad plan to support monotonic IDs on the main line of development when most commits and branches will not have such IDs.
+I'm not sure I'd include them myself.

+That said, Git should really have thought up-front about supporting a more future-proof hash algorithm than SHA-1.
+Using a multihash variant for commit IDs might have been smart, perhaps one that results in more-human-friendly hashes (see discussion here: https://news.ycombinator.com/item?id=23577746).

 ### Newline Handling

 Its handling of Windows and Linux newline characters is poor.
 At least it was